nikr/api_docs/doc/api_quickstart.md

 recommend using your organization or company name.
 You will get a response with within one working day.

 If you want to begin testing the API from your own nation or are building an app for a single customer, you can use test tokens to get started immediately.
-In your nation's control panel, go to Settings > Apps > Test tokens.
+In your nation's control panel, go to Settings > Developer > API token.

 These are the steps necessary to start using the API to access resources through OAuth: